Yorko/mlcourse.ai/README.md

 ### Kaggle competitions
 1. Catch Me If You Can: Intruder Detection through Webpage Session Tracking.
 [Kaggle Inclass](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2)
 2. DotA 2 winner prediction [Kaggle Inclass](https://www.kaggle.com/c/mlcourse-dota2-win-prediction)

-### Rating
-Throughout the course we are maintaining a student rating.
-It takes into account credits scored in assignments and Kaggle competitions.
-They say, rating highly motivates to finish the course.
-Top students (according to the final rating) are listed on a [special page](https://mlcourse.ai/rating).

 ### Community
 Discussions are held in the **#mlcourse_ai** channel of the [OpenDataScience (ods.ai)](https://ods.ai/en/) Slack team.